mzisyraf/robot_cooking_assistant/README.md

 6. ### Robot Processing and Output

    The robot will process the ingredients and output the speech of possible dishes to cook.

+## Note
+- In the file **/scripts/text_to_speech.py**, replace the string in API_KEY with a valid OpenAI API key for the OpenAI Inference module to work properly